 The Student Anthropology Society arranges social and scholarly events during the year.
 Members of the society can often be found in the Anthropology Lounge.

 The Anthropology Society also maintains the AnthSoc (Anthropology Society) mailing list, to which all Anthropology students are encouraged to subscribe.
 To be added to the mailing list, email AnthSoc.
-The society also has a Facebook page.

 Others ways to get involved: